SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 12. In the **VAT No.** field, type in the company's VAT number or similar number.

 13. In the **Business** field, select from a list of different predefined types of business.
 Click the arrow and choose the business that best matches the company you are creating.
-This is a mandatory field and must therefore be filled in.
+This is mandatory.

 14. In the **Main contact** field, select the contact who should be the main contact for this client.
 You need to add contacts to the company first.